Connect with others who understand.

 Other Complications With MTHFR Mutations

-Elevated homocysteine levels can also raise your risk for other complications, including:
+Elevated homocysteine levels caused by an MTHFR mutation may also raise your risk for other complications, including:

-• Atherosclerosis, hardening of your arteries (blood vessels that carry oxygen-rich blood from your heart to the rest of your body)
+• Atherosclerosis — Hardening of the arteries that carry oxygen-rich blood from your heart to the rest of your body

 MTHFR Mutations and Hemophilia

 Hemophilia is a bleeding disorder that makes it difficult for the body to form blood clots.
-People with hemophilia can have uncontrollable bleeding problems after minor injuries or medical treatments.
+People with hemophilia may bleed for a long time after minor injuries or medical treatments.

 • Dark, leafy vegetables like Brussels sprouts, spinach, broccoli, and asparagus